ystv/showtime/README.md

 ## Setup

-You will need to download the OAuth client from the Google Cloud Console (APIs and services / Credentials) and save it as `credentials.json` in the project directory.
+Download the OAuth client from the Google Cloud Console (APIs and services /
+    Credentials) and save it as `credentials.json` in the project directory.

+Create an empty postgrs database.

 Create a `.env` file with the following parameters: